themanyone/whisper_dictation/README.md

 ** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.

 ChatGPT is optional.
 If there is no API key, or if ChatGPT is busy, it will ping a private language model running on http://localhost:5000.
 There are language models on [huggingface](https://huggingface.co/models) that produce acceptable conversation with 1 Gb of video RAM.
 Now whisper_dictation has its own, local chat bot.
-Start it by running `flask run`.
+To start it, `cd` to the project directory and type `flask run`.

 ```
 export OPENAI_API_KEY=<my API key>
 ```

-If you install the optional [mimic3](https://github.com/MycroftAI/mimic3), he will speak answers out loud.
+Mimic3.
+If you install the optional [mimic3](https://github.com/MycroftAI/mimic3) as a server, he will speak answers out loud.
+Follow the [instructions for setting up mimi3 as a server](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).
+The `mimic3-server` is already lightening-fast on CPU.
+Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatable with CUDA 12.1 and won't compile with nvcc12...
+It just hogs all of VRAM and provides no noticeable speedup anyway.
+Regular `onnxruntime` works fine with mimic3.

-## Bonus app.
+## Bonus apps.

-This project includes `record.py` which does hands-free recording of an mp3 audio clip from the microphone.
+`record.py`: hands-free recording from the microphone.
 It waits for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
 It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
 It creates a file named `audio.mp3`.
 Or you can supply an output file name on the command line.

+`mimic3_client.py`: a client to query and test `mimic3-server` installation.

+`test_cuda.py`: test your torch, pytorch, cuda, and optional onnxruntime installation

 ## Issues